dorelljames/dorellblog/content/blog/running-bootstrap-documentation-locally-portable-way/index.md

 1.)
 Extract contents of PortableJekyll-master.zip in any directory you want.
 In my case, I will extracted it on drive C and that I have renamed folder <span class="file">PortableJekyll-master</span> to <span class="file">PortableJekyll</span>.

 2.)
-Right now, Jekyll isn&#8217;t known by Windows so we need to set the correct %PATH% to get and properly recognized needed binaries and executable to execute jekyll.
-So, let&#8217;s add or update our PATH environment variable on Windows.
+Right now, Jekyll isn't known by Windows so we need to set the correct %PATH% to get and properly recognized needed binaries and executable to execute jekyll.
+So, let's add or update our PATH environment variable on Windows.
 Use this [guide here][3] to how to do that.

 3.)
 Input the following where PortableJekyll folder can be found on drive C:.
 Update as it seem appropriate on your end if PortableJekyll is located somewhere else other than drive C: